Deep Sea and ABNJ Accounting

 Attribution challenges

-Migratory species: Highly migratory species transit between EEZs and high seas areas, complicating stock attribution.
-Current conventions attribute stocks to countries "during the period when those stocks inhabit its EEZ"[45], but this creates discontinuous records.
+- Migratory species: Highly migratory species transit between EEZs and high seas areas.
+Current conventions attribute stocks to countries "during the period when those stocks inhabit its EEZ"[40], creating discontinuous records.

 Governance gaps